milanmiticdev/brisktask-fullstack-todo-app/README.md

 ## Installation and Setup

+-   You can clone this repository if you would like to check out app functionalities

 ### DATABASE SETUP

 -   On your local MySQL server create new database
 -   Navigate to `/backend/config/tables` where you will find SQL commands to recreate the tables needed
--   Add those tables in the new databse you just created
+-   Add those tables in the new databse you just created -

 ### .env SETUP